 Distinguished local artist, James Walsh, calls Parklands Lodge home.

-His talent did not go unnoticed and with support from his parents and teachers, Jim became a student at the Ormskirk School of Arts and Crafts by 14 and had been accepted to the Royal Academy of Arts in London by 18.
+His talent did not go unnoticed and with support from his parents and teachers, Jim became a student at the Southport School of Arts and Crafts by 14.
+He was then accepted to the Royal Academy of Arts in London by 18.

-After moving back to Ormskirk, James became a local government employee in Sefton’s Department of Tourism and Attractions, where he worked until his retirement as Chief Inspector in 1996.
-Throughout this time, he continued to practice art, away from commercial pressures, which allowed him to adapt and experiment with different techniques and styles.
+After moving back to Southport, James became a local government employee in Sefton’s Department of Tourism and Attractions.
+He worked here until his retirement as Chief Inspector in 1996.
+Throughout this time, he continued to practice art, away from commercial pressures.
+This allowed him to adapt and experiment with different techniques and styles.

 Over the years Jim’s inspirations changed, which in turn influenced his artwork; from being heavily immersed in the art-school scene, to delving into surrealism, self-portraits and illustrations.
 Jim noted that although he likes to paint landscapes, people are the main inspiration behind his work, having always found the human form an interesting subject.
 Although James’s styles were always refined, his work really began to mature in the late 1980s, having developed his distinctive pen and ink style.

 Throughout his artistic career, Jim has been and still is, highly engaged with the local and regional art scene.
-He was an active member of the Council of the Ormskirk Palette Club, having served as both Treasurer and Chairman of the Friends of the Atkinson Art Gallery in Ormskirk – a gallery that has some of Jim’s work in their permanent collection.
+He was an active member of the Council of the Southport Palette Club.
+Having served as both Treasurer and Chairman of the Friends of the Atkinson Art Gallery in Southport – a gallery that has some of Jim’s work in their permanent collection.

 As a member of the Sefton Guild of Artists, Jim’s work was exhibited from across the North West of England to Mons in Belgium.
 Through this group, Jim’s work caught the eye of Peter Stott and the Red Barn in the Lake District, which resulted in his work being the subject of the gallery’s first solo exhibition.
 Further collaborations ensued and from 2014-2016 Jim painted the private chapel in which Peter Stott and his wife Jo got married.